chris-lovejoy/CodingForMedicine/README.md

 | (bioinformatic exercise - TBD) | Advanced | | | |
 | (public health exercise - TBD) | TBD | | | |

+## Contributor Guidelines

+If you would like to contribute an exercise to this repository, please either (A) submit an Issue or (B) submit a Pull Request of the modifed README, with your exercise added to the table.

+The core principles are that all exercises should be:

+1. **Highly descriptive**.
+All code should be explained, with minimal amounts of assumed knowledge.
+It should be easy to understand and complete the notebook with no reference to external material.
+2. **Interactive**.
+Users must be prompted to modify and complete the code.
+These are not purely 'demo' notebooks and should not be able to run front-to-back before any user modification.
+3. **Easy to run**.
+It should be easy and intuitive to run the notebooks both on Google Colab or on local Jupyter Notebooks.

+[Here is a simple template notebook](./New_Exercise_Template.ipynb) and here are two completed exercises as templates: [Coding a medical calculator](./exercises/Coding_Medical_Calculator.ipynb) and [Diagnosing breast cancer](./exercises/Breast_cancer_features.ipynb).